townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 ## Install the wheel

 A wheel was hopefully built in the `dist` folder.
 So just `cd dist` and `pip install` away!

+## Pre-compiled wheels

+I've uploaded the wheels compiled from this guide [here](https://github.com/fredrikaverpil/pyside2-wheels).

+Unfortunately, and like with PySide, these wheels are not "portable" and won't install on systems which doesn't already have the specific Qt5 version installed used during compilation.
+This, I believe, is because PySide2 links dynamically (instead of statically) against the Qt5 installation.
+Hopefully, this is something The Qt Company will address via official PySide2 wheels, as Riverbank Software is now providing a fully portable PyQt5 wheel for Python 3 which is absolutely awesome.
+In case you think we could produce such wheels ourselves, I'd appreciate if you'd leave a comment on this further down below!

+Personally, this makes me want to develop for PyQt5 wherever I can since this is all it takes to get going if you're using Python 3: `pip install PyQt5`.

+If you also feel this way, have a look at the [Qt.py](https://github.com/mottosso/Qt.py) project which will enable you to write for both PySide2 and PyQt5 (and PySide/PyQt4).

 ## Closing comments